SoundCast/SoundCast-SSP-Documentation/README.md

 ### Bid Object

 This is the top level object that is sent to the Buyer.
-Each bid request sent from BLIINK to a Buyer will contain the following fields.
+Each bid request sent from SoundCast to a Buyer will contain the following fields.

 | Key | Type | Description |
 | --- | ---- | ----------- |